 That gut feeling is your intuition telling you that something is wrong.
 Frogs used in dissection aren’t collected in nature after they’ve died—they’re taken from their homes, which harms ecosystems, and killed for these lessons.
 But times are changing.
 Enter SynFrog, the groundbreaking, hyper-realistic frog model that you can cut into, disembowel, poke around inside, and reuse—no breeding, abducting, killing, or cutting into animals necessary!
 Every teacher, principal, parent, and student can get behind that, right? 👍

-The SynFrog is a synthetic dissectible frog model that beats using dead frogs because it saves schools money and actually looks more like a colorful living frog than a single-use cadaver—which has pale, lifeless guts that are hard to tell apart.
+The SynFrog is a synthetic dissectible frog model that beats using dead frogs because it saves schools money and actually looks more like a colorful living frog than a single-use cadaver—which has pale, lifeless guts that are hard to tell apart from each other.

 And best of all, with SynFrog, there’s none of the cruelty that’s found at places that supply schools with dead animals to dissect, such as Bio Corporation (where PETA documented that workers drowned live pigeons, froze live turtles, and injected live crayfish with latex).
 No thx.

-Each year, at least 3 million frogs are cruelly killed, dissected by students in the U.S., and thrown into the trash.
-Not only does this practice foster callousness, pose unnecessary health risks, and discourage some students from pursuing careers in science, it’s also an unreliable teaching tool!
+Each year in the U.S., at least 3 million frogs are cruelly killed, dissected by students, and thrown into the trash.
+Not only does this practice foster callousness, pose unnecessary health risks, and discourage some students from pursuing careers in science, it’s also an unreliable teaching method!
 Dissection labs have prompted students to juggle dead frogs, make dead cats “dance,” jump-rope with intestines, and use dead animals to prank peers.
 Not really what you want in a school, is it?

 More students than ever are opting out of cutting apart animals in class, and some avoid enrolling in courses with dissection labs altogether, proving that new technology (not dead bodies) is the future.
 Use SynFrog to spare frogs, improve your learning, and ditch toxic chemicals—a win-win-win situation if we’ve ever heard of one. 😊

 Animals deserve better, and so do students!
-We want to partner with your school so students there can use the SynFrog.
+We want to partner with your school so that students there can use the SynFrog.
 E-mail us at [email protected] to learn more, and use this Students Opposing Speciesism (SOS) guide to end dissection at your school.